These pages will be updated frequently. Please check back for the most current information.

 6. What is the district’s plan for athletics and activities?
 No decisions have been made regarding athletics and activities, but it is likely that the new school would have its own athletics and activities.

 7. When was the last time 201 voted on a bond referendum?
-The most recent referendum failed to gain voter approval in March 2018.
-That referendum was for $90M that included the 5-8 building, an elementary school and additions to elementary buildings.
+The most recent referendum failed to gain voter approval in November 2018.
 Prior to that, the last successful referendum was in April 2007 for Minooka Intermediate School and Jones Elementary School.

 9. How much has the district enrollment increased?
 Since 2013-14, our enrollment has increased from just under 4,000 students to approximately 4,550 students, an increase of over 13% in just six years.
 Detailed information can be found in the enrollment projections on the District’s website.